DewayneM/github.io/README.md

 What we think of as the universe is actually our soloverse.
 From these basic building blocks we create beliefs and build simulations that allow us to predict future occurrences (if I cry, mom will come to me).
 At some point we arrive at a concept of our own selves and other people.
 “The concept of a person is arguably the most important interface ever developed.”?—?Kevin Smokler
 The soloverse contains gods and archetypes.
 Some of our most powerful beliefs and traditional characters (God, the hero, the devil, the wizard, the fairy godmother) all exist only in our soloverses.
 Unicorns, dragons, Santa, astrology, luck, fairness, truth, good and evil, beginning middle and end, physics, etc are all shadows of the structure that our soloverse is running on (our brains, and the pattern matching hierarchies that they are built from) and most likely absent from the universe that they are attempting to model.
 This quirk is actually really fascinating to explore.
 The soloverse is the most powerful tool we have.
 The model of the universe that we each have is highly personal, and idiosyncratic to the experiences we’ve had.
 There are also large portions of which there is probably lots of overlap (common sense, myths, popular culture, things we learn in school, etc).
 An unhealthy soloverse could lead to poor/misinformed decision-making.
 An unhealthy soloverse could be responsible for cruelty, prejudice, hatred, wars, and all kinds of other unfortunate things.
 What could we do to help ourselves and each other have healthier soloverses?
 Could we address this issue directly and have an impact?
-A comprehensively complete soloverse must also model every other soloverse that exists.
-In order to build a real “to scale” model of the universe it has to also include every other soloverse out there, including itself.
-We can’t escape our personal soloverse, but we can make it a more hospitable place to live in the meantime.
-Iterated prisoner's dilemma

-I started a new side project in May of 2014 to explore the world of iterated prisoner's dilemma strategies.
-Basically, an attempt to solve, through games, a philosophical problem: what is the right strategy for being nice vs mean in an unpredictable and changing world? (background on iterated prisoner's dilemma)

-This interests me for a number of reasons.

-It's an unsolved problem in sociology and psychology: what is the optimal strategy for cooperation/selflessness?
-Is there one that works in all possible circumstances or is there a logic to how a given set of circumstances creates an optimal strategy?
-It has been explored to some extent, but there is by no means a full exploration of the space.
-The space to explore is finite, but extremely complex.
-There is an opportunity for a sufficiently flexible system to make progress on this problem fairly easily.
-I like the idea of using technology to solve a fundamental psychological riddle.
-It's fun.
-For now I'm just dabbling my toes in the idea, but I hope to slowly make progress on it on hyoomans.com.
-So far it's probably still too amorphous to have much popular interest.
-The hook is still buried in technicalities.
-Hoping to change that in the next couple months.

 Beliefs